 Building the car

-And here me and Gianluca could finally make the 90° curves work (this was the hardest part because we stressed the architecture of this car considering that performing 90° curves with only three sensors and a 4 wheel car is not an easy task honestly).
+And here I and Gianluca could finally make the 90° curves work (this was the hardest part because we stressed the architecture of this car considering that performing 90° curves with only three sensors and a 4 wheel car is not easy task honestly).

-Then we took this code we written in arduino and we splitted the logic into multiple functions.
-I setup a ROS node on it (through the rosserial_arduino library) and we made publish the Arduino node the sensors reading and subscribed to some raspberry’s call for those splitted functions.
-So we setup a ROS node on the Raspberry too using the official ros library in Python and subscribed to arduino in order to get sensors reading and to publish signals in order to make the arduino execute those splitted functions.
-This isn’t the best approach.
-It would have been better to build directly all the code in python on the Raspberry, but for lack of time, as I say in the conclusion on this article, we ended up doing this.
+Then we took this code we wrote in Arduino and we split the logic into multiple functions.
+I set up a ROS node on it (through the rosserial_arduino library) and we made publish the Arduino node the sensors reading and subscribed to some raspberry's call for those split functions.
+So we set up a ROS node on the Raspberry too with the official ROS library in Python and subscribed to Arduino in order to get sensors reading and to publish signals in order to make it execute those split functions.
+This isn't the best approach.
+It would have been better to build directly all the code in Python on the Raspberry, but for lack of time, we ended up doing it in this way.

 And this is the final result:

-Curiosity: the way we resolved the “maze” is the same of the first video we saw.
-It’s basically a depth first visit of a tree, from left to right (so we give precedence to a left turn if we have one, otherwise we go straight, otherwise we turn right).
+Curiosity: the way we resolved the "maze" is the same as the first video we saw.
+It's basically a depth-first visit of a tree, from left to right (so we give precedence to a left turn if we have one, otherwise we go straight, otherwise we turn right).

 For all of you that are thinking to build this thing (or a similar one), I'd tell you to not buy our kit.
 We’ve been very limited to the intrinsic structure of our car and here I collect the three main problems we encountered.